meower-media-co/RFC/RFC-0-Development.md

 They also work on i18n.

 ### Backend Team
-The backend team is responsible for the backend and source code of Meower.
-Specifically, they are responsible for the Meower API, and Websocket.
+This team is responsible for developing the server software that powers Meower, as well as maintaining Meower's infrastructure.

 ### RFC Team
 The RFC team is meant to discuss standards, and the making of RFCs, which consist of standards in a standardized form.
 The structure of an RFC is as follows: